Skip to contents

-inferring Cell-Specific gene regulatory Network
+inferring cell-type specific gene regulatory network

 inferCSN(